-The Company leases 953 square feet of office space in Reno, NV for research and development activities from a company owned by the Company's Former VP of R&D. The lease, as amended, expires on September 14, 2022 and provides for lease payments of \$5,404 per month and a security deposit in the amount of \$5,404.
+The Company leases 953 square feet of office space in Reno, NV for research and development activities from a company owned by the Company's former Vice President of Research and Development.
+The lease, as amended in September 2022, expires on May 1, 2023 and provides for lease payments of \$5,675 per month and a security deposit in the amount of \$5,675.
 Since the inception of the lease, the Company made \$112,600 of leasehold improvements related to this lease which are included in property and equipment, net on the accompanying balance sheets.
-The Company's rent expense amounted to \$64,848 and \$59,724 for the years ended December 31, 2021 and 2020, respectively.
+The Company's rent expense for this space is recorded in research and development expense and amounted to \$68,498 and \$64,848 for the years ended December 31, 2022 and 2021, respectively.